shakfu/py-js/README.md

     make
     ```

+Note that typing `make` here is the same as typing `make default` or `make all`.
 This will create two externals `py.mxo` and `pyjs.mxo` in your `externals` folder.
 These are quite small in size and are linked to your your system python3 installation.
 This has the immediate benefit that you have access to your curated collection of python packages.
 The tradeoff is that these externals are dynamically linked with local dependencies and therefore not usable in standalones and relocatable Max packages.

 No worries, if you need portable relocatable python3 externals for your package or standalone then make sure to read the [Alternative Quickstart for self-contained Python3 Externals / Packages] section